Based on Richard Baum, Burying Mao: Chinese Politics in the Age of Deng (Princeton University Press, 1996)

 The reappraisal of history continued.
 By November 1978, Mao had been judged to have erred in three major events: the 1957 anti-rightist campaign, the initiation of the Cultural Revolution, and the repression of the Qingming protests.
 Acknowledgement of Mao’s mistakes made the “two whatevers” untenable.
 Coupled with this reappraisal was a growing discomfort over the ease with which the Gang of Four had been able to bend the system to their own ends.
 The system needed to change, and the “two whatevers” stood in the way of change.
 Both of these factors diminished Hua’s authority.

 Hua was also weakened by a failed ten-year plan.
 Hua had hoped to accelerate China’s economic growth through the rapid development of heavy industry.
 His plan called for 120 new projects, including iron and steel foundries, coal mines, oil and natural gas development, power plants, railways, and harbours.
 These projects would require large imports of foreign capital goods, which Hua intended to finance through increased oil exports.
-But attempting to expand so many parts of the economy at once led to bottlenecks and work stoppages; and the oil industry failed to quickly expand, leading to huge budget deficits.
+But attempting to expand so many parts of the economy at once led to bottlenecks and work stoppages, and the oil industry expanded so slowly that huge budget deficits emerged.

 Hua’s support fell away; and at the same time, Deng’s support — in the media, in the military, and in the CCP — rose.
 Although Hua remained formally in charge of China’s government, Deng’s ideas were taking hold.
 The turning point came in December 1978, at the Third Plenum of the Eleventh Central Committee.